dillionmegida/your-goals/.ideas/trace-idea.md

 ## Twitter suggestions by [@kevinLtp59](https://www.twitter.com/kevinLtp59)

 > Really cool idea.
 I think it can be awesome to add a gamification part on the website (like you earn point, and at the end of the month, there is a rank you and all your friend, you can compare you "score").
-Can't wait to see the project alive
+Can't wait to see the project alive - [see tweet](https://twitter.com/kevinLtp59/status/1168868308298403840?s=20)